sambody/inkscape-guide-tools/README.md

 ![Add centered guides](img/centered.png)

+Note: For web images, set your document to a width/height with even numbers, so that the guides fall on a round pixel position.

 ### 2. Add margin guides to document

 Inkscape already allows you to add guides _exactly_ on the borders of the page, with **Edit > Guides around page**.